 The requirements in this section apply to all OHFA-funded developments, including both new construction and rehabilitation/adaptive reuse.
+Review of radon is required as a non-scope consideration in the Phase I.

 Additionally, certain federal and state funding sources already require developments utilizing their funding to adhere to program-specific requirements for radon testing and mitigation (for example, any development subject to HUD's environmental review regulations at 24 CFR Part 50 and Part 58).
 Developments subject to these program-specific requirements should continue to follow the applicable guidance related to radon.